Abhishekshaw2002/Amazon_Sales/README.md

 # Amazon Sales Dashboard

+# Description:
+An Amazon sales dashboard is a centralized, visual interface within Seller Central that helps sellers monitor, analyze, and manage their sales performance.
+It aggregates key data into easily digestible metrics and graphs so that sellers can quickly assess business health and make informed decisions.

 # Problem Statement:
 Amazon’s sales data is vast and complex, making it challenging to derive actionable insights.
 The lack of a centralized visualization system hinders decision-making.
 Key challenges include:
 •	Tracking sales performance across years, regions, markets, and customer segments.